 I have wanted to visit the Ritz Paris for afternoon tea for quite some time now, so I was delighted when my husband surprised me with a reservation for my birthday.
-If you have followed me for a while now, you'll know that not only am I obsessed with Afternoon tea but with my favorite city too, Paris!
+If you have followed me for a while now, you'll know that not only am I obsessed with Afternoon tea but with my favourite city too, Paris!

 Christmas to me is about celebrating with friends and making time to appreciate each other.
 So we get some of our favorites together, and have a Christmas soiree.
 This year we hosted an afternoon tea.